crowdfavorite/crowdfavorite.github.io/views/wordpress/plugin/dependency.md

 ### Dependency injection

 At it's core a container is simply a dependency injection.
-Binding entities to the container will allow passing them as dependencies in a constructor method.
+By Binding entities to the container with their related arguments, we can allow passing the arguments as dependencies in a constructor method.

 ```
+app()->add(Controller::class)->addArgument(Model::class);
+app()->add(Model::class);

 class Controller
 {
     /**